When you get McDonalds Monopoly pieces with your food, the first thing you should check is whether they’re rare or common.

 Which McDonalds Monopoly stickers are rare?

 The rarest McDonalds Monopoly piece is Mayfair.
-There are only 4 of those available, so if you find one then all you need is the relatively common Park Lane to claim the £100,000 prize.
+Every year there are only 4 of those available, so if you find one then all you need is the relatively common Park Lane to claim the £100,000 prize.
 Other rare stickers to look out for include Bond Street, Coventry Street, Strand and Liverpool Street Station.

 The rare McDonalds Monopoly stickers stay the same every year.
 All that changes are the prizes and the number of prizes that are available.
 The most expensive properties on the Monopoly board always have the highest value prizes.